LauraChj/LauraChj/readme.md

 - 👋 Hi, I’m @LauraChj
 - 👀 I’m interested in ... reading, dancing, sports, my pets, my friends and of course the technologies.
-- 🌱 I’m currently learning ... web application development and crystal report.
+- 🌱 I’m currently learning ... web application development at CIPFP in Cheste and crystal report.
 - 💞️ I’m looking to collaborate on ... data bases.
 - 📫 How to reach me ...
 I live in Valencia, Spain